 Public invited to 10th annual Walk for Health & Housing

-TRAVERSE CITY — The community is invited to join NMC students on the tenth annual Walk for Health and Housing, a guided tour of downtown Traverse City from the perspective of people experiencing homelessness and the providers who serve them, Wednesday, Nov.
-19.
+TRAVERSE CITY — The community is invited to join NMC students on Wednesday, Nov.
+19 for the tenth annual Walk for Health and Housing, a guided tour of downtown Traverse City from the perspective of people experiencing homelessness and the providers who serve them.

 Ryan Hannon, leader of Central Outreach, will lead participants on the 90-minute walk departing from the rear entrance of Central United Methodist Church, 222 Cass St., at 6 p.m.
 Nov.
 19. Central Outreach is a hub of services for people without housing in the area.
 Tour stops will highlight service and volunteering opportunities, including the Government Center, where participants will learn ways citizens can provide input and get involved.